SCQF Level 6

 Some of the units you will study include:

 - Engineering Dynamics

-You will also undertake work-based learning, mostly in year 2 (6th year of school) during which you will attend an extended work experience with an industry partner equivalent to a day a week.
-During that time you will develop essential skills for the workplace and be assessed on your performance.
+You will also complete five units within the SVQ Performing Engineering Operations (PEO) at SCQF 5 framework.
+In addition you will also undertake work-based learning, in year 2 (6th year of school) during which you will attend work experience with an industry partner.
+During that time you will develop essential skills for the workplace.

 What you need to know